Collaboration Skills for Workplace Success

-- Verbal Communication: Can be improved by developing the skill of speaking concisely, remembering and using people’s names, and taking into consideration factors such as your tone of voice and how loudly you’re talking.
+- Verbal communication: it can be improved by developing the skill of speaking concisely, remembering and using people’s names, and taking into consideration factors such as your tone of voice and how loudly you’re talking.

-- Written Communication: Can be improved by paying close attention to the language you use, re-reading everything to check for errors or ambiguous meanings, and even using emoticons to clearly show humor/jokes/irony.
+- Written communication: you can develop it by paying close attention to the language you use, re-reading everything to check for errors or ambiguous meanings, and even using emoticons to clearly show humor/jokes/irony.

-- Nonverbal Communication: Can be improved by paying closer attention to body language to whether you’re supporting what you’re saying through the use of mimics and gestures (in face-to-face communication) and diagrams, images, illustrations, even emoticons (in written communication).
+- Nonverbal communication: it can be improved by paying closer attention to body language to the use of mimics and gestures (in face-to-face communication) and diagrams, images, illustrations, even emoticons (in written communication).

-- Active Listening: Can be improved by consciously paying more attention to other people when they speak to you.
-Most of us have a habit of approaching conversations with the goal of being heard, often thinking about what we’re going to say next when other people are talking.
+- Active listening: can be improved by consciously paying more attention to other people when they speak to you.
+Most of us have a habit of approaching conversations with the goal of being heard, often thinking about what we’re going to say next.
 Instead, the goal is to listen more intently to others and to be willing to challenge your preconceptions.

-- Emotional Intelligence: This is one of the harder skills to perfect and involves being more understanding of both your own emotions and the emotions of others.
+- Emotional intelligence: this is one of the harder skills to perfect and involves being more understanding of both your own emotions and the emotions of others.
 You can practice it by starting to put yourself in other people’s shoes.
-If someone snaps at you, don’t just snap back.
 Perhaps they’re having a tough time at home, a daunting deadline to meet, or they didn’t get much sleep.

 We see these key collaboration skills in effect whenever teams of two or more people work together on the same project.
 It’s not uncommon to see two people who are exceptional individual performers who just can’t seem to get results when they work together.
 When this happens, it’s a breakdown in their communication and collaboration skills.